timueh/COVID-19/README.md

 Ideally, we'd like to see `R` drop below 1 so that a pandemic (eventually) fades out.

 We compare different point estimators for `R` with respect to their effectiveness in representing historical data.
-Specifically, we compare an acausal point estimator that accurately accounts for weekly periodicities to the point estimator that has long been used by the Robert Koch Institut.
+Specifically, we compare an acausal point estimator that accurately accounts for weekly periodicities to the point estimator that has long been used by the Robert Koch Institut (4-day moving average), and a point estimator that the Robert Koch Institut started using recently (7-day moving average).

 The code is based on the medRxiv submission `MEDRXIV/2020/100974`.

-The following plot shows three different point estimators, which we should explain first
+The following plot shows three different point estimators, namely:

 | Name | Description |
 | --- | --- |